ActuallyAdequate/Chimaera/core/rules/character.md

 #### Mimicry

 You're a master of symbiosis.
 The world isn’t good or bad, it's only built of relationships that harm or benefit you.
-You will change your attitudes and mannerisms to best suit your environment.
+You will change your attitudes and mannerisms to suit your environment.

 ## Breaking the Body

 ### Disrepair

 Each Body Part that you collect can become Broken, as it is used, fought with and damaged.
 Each time a Body Part takes Damage it increases its Disrepair from Fine, Scarred, Sceptic and Broken.
-Each level of Disrepair may result in a possible debuff.
+Certain levels of Disrepair may result in a Malfunction.

 #### Fine